-Theming your site consists of keyword research, internal linking structure, quality content, on-page optimization and more.
-For the purposes of this post, we’re going to take a high-level overview of the content portion of this topic; more in-depth, step-by-step information on linking can be found here.
+Theming your site consists of keyword research, internal linking structure, quality content, on-page content optimization, and more.
+For the purposes of this post, we’re going to take a high-level overview of the content portion of this topic; for more in-depth, step-by-step information on linking, visit our SEO siloing how-to.

 Start with trying to uncover what subjects your site is/should be about.
 Use your Web analytics and your PPC campaigns if you have ‘em; add keyword research and you’re on your way.
 A little more on this:

 - Analytics: What are the search terms that are currently driving traffic to your site?
 If you can see what your site is being found for, this could give you clues into its current relevancy and its potential.
 This is if it makes sense for the business.
 Let’s say you have a carpet business, but you often dote on the company mascot, “Frank The Fluffy Cat” in ramblings on your site’s blog.
 You see in your analytics that the term “fluffy cats” is driving way too much traffic to your site.
 This is when you might want to rethink your content strategy.

 - Pay-per-click: What are the terms your company is bidding on currently?
 If you think you want to be relevant for those terms in PPC, why not carry that to your content themes?
 SEO and PPC should ultimately work in harmony, using the same types of keywords in both campaigns to further reinforce what your brand is about.

 - Keyword research: One question: What is your business about?
 Some people become petrified when thinking about keyword research, but it starts with a very simple concept that you, as the business owner or employee, know a lot about.
 Brainstorm a list of things you believe your business is about, and use that as a starting point for further keyword research.